 Since the Rotorazer comes with multiple blades, you can easily change them out with the quick blade-change feature.

-To know more about this circular saw, you can check how we pitted Rotorazer against Versacut here.
+To know more about this circular saw, you can check how I pitted Rotorazer against Versacut here.

 As a convenient hand tool, the Rotorazer saw is highly maneuverable and can cut in any direction.
 You would move the saw to accommodate the material rather than the other way around with larger stationary power tools.